mdoutt98/SimpleMessage/README.md

 - Post messages to a public message board.
 - View all messages posted by others.
-- Clear all messages from the board (admin functionality).
+- Clear all messages from the board.

 ## Prerequisites